Do the maths: Is there a market position from solving this hard problem?

 Tostan: UNICEF long-term evaluation; Government of Senegal national integration; ten UN agencies adopted as reference framework.

-Technology and payments data: NPCI (UPI March 2026 volumes: 22.64 billion transactions); Banco Central do Brasil (Pix adoption); commercial satellite imagery pricing (Planet, Maxar, Airbus archives); LLM inference pricing benchmarks (2024–2026).
+Technology and payments data: NPCI (UPI March 2026 volumes: 22.64 billion transactions); Banco Central do Brasil (Pix adoption); commercial satellite imagery pricing (Planet, Maxar, Airbus archives); LLM inference pricing benchmarks (2024–2026); World Bank ID4D digital identity benchmarks.

 Krantz, S. Soft Power Brief Q1 2026: Hard Problems Become Market Positions.
 Full profiles of five organisations across financial inclusion, conflict verification, smallholder agriculture, community health, and collective norm change; scoring methodology; the three calculations framework. softpowerindex.lovable.app.